cwcyau/healthdatascienceacademy/courses/fairness.md

 ### Day 2: Group work

-The second day will be mostly spent working on the task with the help of senior PhD students.
+The second day will be mostly spent working on the task with the help of instructors.

 | Time | Task |
 | ---- | ---- |